sanjaymurali/Entertainment-DB/README.txt

-Entertainment-DB is part of a project submission by Sanjay Murali and Srijit Ravishankar for CS5200 Introduction to Database Management.
+Entertainment-DB is part of a project submission for CS5200 Introduction to Database Management.

 Running the project: